SAIC-VR/assignment2/README.md

 - Modification of Unity project.
 	- Addition of 3D shapes.
 	- Creation of materials.
-	- Addition of assets (texturemap).
+	- Addition of folders and assets (texturemaps)
 - Committing changes to Unity project and pushing to remote github repository.

 ## Directions